N1ghtTheF0x/vrchat-DateTrigger/Assets/n1ghtthef0x/DateTrigger/README.md

 ## License

 You can change stuff, BUT you have to credit my name in your world somewhere or I'll do some nasty stuff >:)
+(Also with "credit my name" I mean putting this image [n1ghtthef0x.png] somewhere in the world, username is optional)